 Field-hunting tip

-Look in hydrothermal deposits country — that is the host setting where weishanite typically forms.
+Look in hydrothermal deposits country, the host setting where weishanite typically forms.
 If you start seeing gold, cinnabar, quartz in float, you are in the right ground.
 Field specimens usually show a grains habit, so train your eye for that shape before scanning the outcrop.